VojtaHoffman/IT-website/README.md

 PreDigit is a web application that allows users to draw digits on a canvas and have them recognized by a machine learning model.
 The application uses TensorFlow.js to load and run the model, which was trained on the MNIST dataset of handwritten digits.

 ## Getting Started
-To run the application, simply open the index.html file in a web browser.
+To run the application, simply open the deployment in a web browser.
 The application should load and display a canvas element for the user to draw on.

 ## Usage
 To use the application, follow these steps: